kimek/playground-composer-php-login/README.md

-# Vanilla PHP Login System
+# Basic PHP Login System with composer usage

 A test login system built in 6 hours with some composer vendors in PHP, featuring user registration, login, and file uploads.